Inverse-Modeling/genHyBRmean/README.txt

 MainDrivers for each numerical experiments of inverse problems

-  Driver.m                 Run genHyBRs or genHyBRmean to 6wk case study
+  Driver_Hybrid.m          Run genHyBRs or genHyBRmean to 6wk case study
                            with Tikhonov regularization for various noise levels.
                            Solve either for only unknowns(CO2 fluxes)
                            or for both unknowns(CO2 fluxes) and mean